Ezekiel Turner

-Ezekiel Turner (born June 9, 1996) is an American football linebacker for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Washington as a defensive back and was signed by the Cardinals as an undrafted free agent following the 2018 NFL Draft.
+Ezekiel Turner (born June 9, 1996) is an American professional football linebacker for the Detroit Lions of the National Football League (NFL).
+He played college football for the Washington Huskies as a defensive back and was signed by the Arizona Cardinals as an undrafted free agent following the 2018 NFL draft.
 Turner was named to the PFWA All-Rookie Team as a special teamer in the 2018 NFL season.

-Collegiate career
+College career

-Washington Huskies

-Turner enrolled at the University of Washington in January, 2015 and played as a defensive back for the Washington Huskies his remaining college career.

-Turner was named Huskies Special Teams Player of the Week four different times in his college career and selected as the co-winner of the Special Teams MVP in the 2016 season.
+Turner enrolled at the University of Washington in January 2015 and played as a defensive back for the Washington Huskies his remaining college career.
+He was named Huskies Special Teams Player of the Week four different times in his college career and selected as the co-winner of the Special Teams MVP in the 2016 season.

-2015 season

 Turner played 12 of 13 games and started one game in his sophomore season.
-Turner got his first start versus Stanford University, where he had a total of seven tackles.
+His first start was against Stanford University, where he had a total of seven tackles.

-2016 season

-Tuner played in 13 of 14 games during his junior season.
-Turner had a tackle for loss and had an interception in the 2016 Pac-12 Football Championship Game vs. the Colorado Buffaloes.

-Selected as the co-winner of the Special Teams MVP award following his junior season after totaling 23 total tackles, 2.5 tackles for a loss and one forced fumble.
+Tuner played in 13 of 14 games during his junior season in 2016.
+He had a tackle for loss and had an interception in the 2016 Pac-12 Football Championship Game vs. the Colorado Buffaloes.
+He was selected as the co-winner of the Special Teams MVP award following his junior season after totaling 23 total tackles, 2.5 tackles for a loss and one forced fumble.

-2017 season

-Turner played all 13 games and started three games during his senior season.
-Turner totaled five tackles, including one tackle for a loss, in his season opener against the Rutgers.
+Turner played all 13 games and started three games during his senior season in 2017.
+He totaled five tackles, including one tackle for a loss, in his season opener against the Rutgers.

 Turner totaled six tackles and a 41-yard interception return against the Washington State Cougars in the 110th Annual Apple Cup and was named special teams player of the week.